xajler/dotfiles/README.md

 ## Dvorak remapping

-Remapped most of used apps to have movement more dvorak and more finger like.
+Remapped most of used apps to have movement more dvorak like.
-Since dvorak don't need to mind about ':', my remapping is 'htns' instead of direct remapping 'dhtn'.
-Dvorak 'htns' will be in qwerty 'jkl:', much better for me, never liked that 'h' in qwerty.
+Mainly swapped 'lL' QWERTY to 'sS' on Dvorak.

     # Changes propageted in most apps
-    jkhl = htns (my remapping to dvorak, even though direct mapping should be 'dhtn') nN = kK (for searching forward/backward)
+    hjkl = hjks (my remapping to dvorak, swapped 'l' with 's')

-Changed for i3, vim, less, ranger, qutebrowser, ncmpcpp, newsboat, mainly navigation uses 'htns' and for search forward/backward k/K.
+Changed for i3, vim, less, ranger, qutebrowser, ncmpcpp, newsboat, mainly navigation uses 'hjks'

 ### vim

     # Remaped some movment keys to be dvorak like compatible
-    # it affected search 'n' key and substitute 's'.
-    no t j
-    no n k
+    # 'lL' QWERTY remmaped to 'sS', vim substitute is now 'l' key.
     no s l
-    no j s
-    no J S
+    no S L
-    no k n
-    no K N
-    no l t
+    no l s
-    no L T
+    no L S

 ### qutebrowser

     u -> hint (instead of f)
+    f -> page up
-    'aoeuhtns' -> now used for hints-keys, excluded 'i', from previous mapping.
+    'aoeuhtns' -> now used for hints-keys, excluded 'i'.

-### less

-    t was j               forw-line
-    n was k               back-line
-    k was n               repeat-search
-    K was N               reverse-search
-    c was t               next-tag
-    C was T               prev-tag

 ### Firefox